Which place is cheaper, Chattanooga or Columbus?

 Should I visit Columbus or Chattanooga?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 The capital city of Ohio, Columbus sits at the meeting point of America's Rust Belt, Bible Belt, Appalachia, and the Plains.
 It is also home of Ohio State University, which is a major financial and economic force in the city.
-You'll likely need a car to navigate the city, although there is a bus system, COTA, which can take you to some of Columbus' highlights.
+While not always famous for it's sights and attractions, visitors will be pleasantly surprised by what they find here.

 Located on the Tennessee River near the border of the U.S. state of Georgia, Chattanooga is Tennessee's fourth largest city and a major transportation hub.
 The city has received national recognition for the renaissance of its once dilapidated downtown and redevelopment of its riverfront, including the restoration of the historic Walnut Street Bridge.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbus is $126, while the average daily cost in Chattanooga is $145.
+The average daily cost (per person) in Columbus is $158, while the average daily cost in Chattanooga is $182.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Columbus and Chattanooga in more detail.